topspinj/ramen-vs-pho/README.md

 docker pull jillcates/ramen-vs-pho
 ```

-Start fresh by cleaning up the intermediate file.
+Start fresh by cleaning up the repo and deleting the intermediate files.
 You can clean up the raw files too (`make clean_raw`), though this will require you to pull from the Yelp API using your own client tokens.
 Instructions on how to do this can be found in [**src/yelp_fusion/README.md**](src/yelp_fusion/README.md).

 ```
 # get path using pwd()